schmidln/Alpha/README.md

 ## Overview

 Alpha is a comprehensive AI assistant built with SwiftUI and Firebase, featuring both in-app chat and WhatsApp integration.
 Users can interact with their personal assistant through natural conversation to manage their daily tasks and stay organized.
+Please note only the SwiftUI code is included in this repo; my Node.js backend code is not included.
+If you'd like to have a peek at my backend, simply reach out at schmidln@bc.edu.

 ## Features